 - 1.7.1 If an employee is called back to work during the rest period hours which coincide with his regularly scheduled shift in lieu of resting, he shall be compensated at two (2) times his regular rate of pay for hours worked which overlap the rest period plus straight time for each rest period hour not taken during his regular shift; rest period hours so compensated shall be considered as rest period taken.
-Interruption of an employee's earned "Rest Period" is emergency call-out after being released from work - 1.7.2 All emergency overtime hours worked outside an employee's regularly scheduled shift shall be paid at the applicable overtime rate regardless of their relationship to an earned rest period. - 1.7.3 Electrical Power System Dispatchers I and II working shift relief will be eligible to earn a rest period.
+Interruption of an employee's earned "Rest Period" is emergency call-out after being released from work - 1.7.2 All emergency overtime hours worked outside an employee's regularly scheduled shift shall be paid at the applicable overtime rate regardless of their relationship to an earned rest period. - 1.7.3 If Electrical Power System Dispatchers I and II classifications fall below 70% staffing (filled positions v. budgeted positions) during the term of this MOU, the parties agree to reopen to meet and confer about alternative work schedules, overtime and rest time options for the Electrical Power System Dispatchers I and II classifications.

-1.8 Provisions of Food for Employees Working Emergency Overtime meal allowance for each meal actually taken.
-For each such meal break earned, the crew as a whole, may elect to forego the meal break and meal allowance and receive in-lieu pay of one hour at the applicable rate.
+1.8 Provisions of Food for Employees Working Emergency Overtime the meal break and meal allowance and receive in-lieu pay of one hour at the applicable rate.